taksan/authenticator-saml-onelogin/keycloak-setup.md

 ---
 ## Step 4) Client Mappers

+To work with the default configuration, you will need to perform some configurations with attribute mapping.

 + Click over the "Add Builtin" button.
-+ Check all fields and click over the "Add selected" button.
++ Select all but role list and click over the "Add selected" button.

 ![keycloak_clients_mapper1](images/keycloak_clients_mapper1.png)
 ![keycloak_clients_mapper2](images/keycloak_clients_mapper2.png)